Karwan

-Karwan is one of the major suburb in Hyderabad, Telangana, India.
+Karwan is one of the major neighbourhoods in Hyderabad, Telangana, India.
 It is a part of the old city of Hyderabad.

 It is 10 km from the IT hubs like Gachibowli, HITECH City, etc. It had major importance in the trade which happened during the time of Qutub Shahis.
 Karwan is one of the Vidhan Sabha constituency comes under GHMC Khairtabad zone, circle number 13 which has 6 wards i.e. Ziaguda (62), Karwan (65), Langer House (66), Golconda (67), Tolichowki (68) and Nanalnagar (69).

 Culture

 Karwan has a mixed population of both Hindus and Muslims.
 Various religious festival are celebrated across this region.
 Like Bonalu, Ramazan Eid, Eid-Ul-Adha, Ganesh Chaturthi, Makar Sankranti, Holi, Diwali etc., The festival of Bonalu is one of the famous here and is celebrated in grandeur.
 The main worship during Bonalu happens at the Darbar Maisamma temple.
 The celebrations start a week before and on a penultimate day, the thotella is installed in front of Maisamma temple.
 On the last day many cultural programs take place, along with the distribution of prizes to the meritorious students from UG to PG.
 The festival culminates with numerous palaharam carts which display various traditions and the removal of thotella along with the procession.

 Karwan has very long history dating back to the Nizam rule, it was a well known diamond pearls market, even till today there are old buildings and other old temples and masjids constructed during Nizam period.

 Andaroon or Inside karwan has few old buildings and was the place of the old pearl and diamond market existed.
 It is also famous for handloom clothes.

 Shree Vithalnathji Temple & shree Santhoshi matha temple along with Lord Narsimha swamy temple and Kesari Hanuman temple at (Jiyaguda) are very famous and old temples which are well known in the area.

 There is also an old temple named Ranganathswamy temple which was also expected to be built during Nizam period.
 It is a famous temple in twin cities and famous for Vaikunta Ekadashi celebrations in Jiyaguda.
 In earlier days it was known as Jiyargudem, which is under Karwan constituency.